Interesting Effects of Hypoxia in Cancer • CCT

 It is important to note that some individuals may not have any obvious risk factors but still develop a spinal tumor.

-Once a diagnosis has been made, medical professionals can discuss treatment options with your doctor.
+Once your doctor has diagnosed, medical professionals can discuss treatment options.
 Treatment will depend on many factors, such as the type of tumor, its size, location, and other medical conditions.
-In some cases, medical professionals can surgically remove cancer; in others, radiation therapy or chemotherapy may be recommended.

 It is important to note that spinal tumors can cause serious medical complications if left untreated.
 Diagnosis and treatment are crucial to managing this condition effectively and preventing any long-term damage or disability.